Spruik/Libre-Scheduler-Order-Mgt-Table-Panel/README.md

-## Reason Codes Tree Panel
+## Order Mgt Table Panel for scheduler
-Custom Plugin that enables users to Create, Read, Update and Delete Reason Codes that are stored in PostgresDB.
+Custom Plugin that enables the scheduler to create and realease order

 ------

-### PostgresDB Query example:
+### InfluxDB Query example:
-SELECT * FROM reason_codes
+SELECT "order_date", last("order_state"), "order_qty", "planned_rate" FROM "OrderPerformance" WHERE $timeFilter GROUP BY "product_desc", "production_line", "order_id", "product_id"

 -------

 ### Data format
-Data MUST be formatted as a TABLE !
+Data MUST be formatted as a TABLE!